-After what can only be described as the disastrous launch and unceremonious death of Fallout 76 – Bethesda’s first full-fledged foray into shipping a bonafide multiplayer title – the studio is eager to gain back the favor of its fans and the gaming media alike.
+After what can only be described as a disastrous launch and unceremonious death of Fallout 76 – Bethesda’s first full-fledged foray into shipping a bonafide multiplayer title – the studio is eager to gain back the favor of its fans and the gaming media alike.
 With The Elder Scrolls VI a known quantity backed by a succession of canonical titles dating back to the early 1990s and a release slated for years down the line, all eyes are turned towards upcoming space-faring RPG, Starfield.

 Starfield is Bethesda’s first original IP (intellectual property) in over two decades and a first for the studio as it set its sights on the stars and ventures into the bleak, vacuum of deep space.
-With the unassailable success of their two stalwart franchises, Todd Howard and co are presumably intent on ensuring Starfield follows in those same illustrious footsteps to become a gaming mainstay that spans decades and countless DLCs.
+With the unassailable success of their two fearless franchises, Todd Howard and co are presumably intent on ensuring Starfield follows those same illustrious footsteps to become a gaming mainstay that spans decades and countless DLCs.
 That is, rather than suffer the same whimpering demise as Fallout 76.

 We know its coming, but details about Starfield are scarce.
 As always, we’ve dug deep to uncover everything there is to know about Starfield from speculative release windows to the most salivating rumors.

 Table of ContentsHide

 Starfield Release Date

 Bethesda remains characteristically silent when it comes to a release date and as it stands no announcement has been made about when we should expect Starfield to drop.

 We do know that pre-production brainstorming dates back as far as 2004 with ideas percolating ever since, if we are to go by the ever-elusive words of Todd Howard who confirmed that active development started in earnest in 2015 once Fallout 4 shipped.